Originally published: 24 March 2026

 For broader site guidance, see our construction PPE guide.

-Choosing the right equipment for the job
+Choosing the right working at height equipment

 Businesses should consider: